Amazon Marketplace

 BIL is an Amazon service that supports vendors in creating product listings in multiple countries.
 The service handles translation, localization, and market requirements.
 BIL significantly simplifies international expansion for 1P vendors.

-Open term pageBISS
+Open glossary pageBISS

 Business, Industry & Science Supplies